auth0/docs/articles/anomaly-detection/index.md

 1. **Is the user notified at every login?**

-We send one email every hour; if a user tries to login 200 times in 1h 30 mins, we send 2 emails.
+We send one email every hour, regardless of the number of logins.
+For example, if a user tries to log in 200 times in 1 hour and 30 minutes, we will send two emails.

 2. **Is there a limit to the number of times a user will be notified?**

-Once per hour.
+Users will only be notified once per hour.

 3. **How long is the reset password link, included in the breached password email, valid for?**

-Five days.
+Password reset links are valid for five days.

 4. **Is there a test dataset of breached passwords?**

-You can test with `leak-test@example.com - Paaf213XXYYZZ`.
+You can test with **leak-test@example.com** as the email and **Paaf213XXYYZZ** as the password.

 5. **Does the breached password detection work when logging in using the Resource Owner password grant?**